tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 will still need to go through the house in order to get there, thus making it impossible to give him or her only the least possible privileges.

-The basic idea here is to try to break the program down into the smallest viable independant parts.
+The basic idea here is to try to break the program down into the smallest viable independent parts.
 Once this is done, it is easier to only give permission to access the parts that should be accessed and not to the parts that are not supposed to be accessed.